Revisiting the Emission Line Source Detection Problem in Integral Field Spectroscopic Data: Acknowledgements

+I acknowledge that this paper benefited greatly from the careful work of a anonymous referee.
 I wish to express my thankfulness to Lutz Wisotzki for sparking off the initial idea for the work presented here.
 I thank Leindert Boogaard from the Max-Planck-Institut f\"{u}r Astronomie and Friedrich Anders from the Departament de F\'{i}sica Qu\`{a}ntica i Astrof\'{i}sica at the University of Barcelona for careful proofreading the manuscript prior to submission.
 My special thanks go to the staff working at ESO/Chile and the Paranal Observatory, especially Fernando Selman and Fuyan Bian, for a interesting and educational time.
 I wish also to express my gratitude to Pascale Hibon for organising the ``Joint Observatories Kavli Science Forum in Chile'', where I could discuss the ideas expressed in this article publicly for the first time \citep{2022joks.confE..12H}.
-Lastly, I thank Roland Bacon for envisioning and leading the MUSE project.
+Lastly, I thank Roland Bacon for envisioning and leading the MUSE consortium and I thank all members (too many to be mentioned individually here) for insightful discussions.